greycollar/greycollar/README.md

 This will start three applications simultaneously: Dashboard, API Server and Proxy Server.
 Once started, the dashboard should be accessible in your browser at http://localhost:3000

-## Event-Driven AI Agent Platform

-GreyCollar is a supervised AI agent that can be used to automate tasks, manage workflows, and provide insights.
-It is designed to be event-driven and can be integrated with various platforms and services.

 ## Features

 ### Teams and Colleagues